Credonia Mwerinde: Religious leadership

-Background

 Mwerinde was part of the trio that led the sect, which included Kibweteere, and Dominic Kataribaabo, an excommunicated priest.
 However Paul Ikazire, a sect leader who later returned to the Catholic Church, described her as being the true power in the Movement.
 He said, "The meetings were chaired by Sister Credonia, who was the de facto head of the group.
 Kibwetere was just a figurehead, intended to impose masculine authority over the followers and enhance the cult's public relations."
 Mwerinde was also the source of the sect's predictions of an apocalypse and the pronouncements that salvation could only be found with the Virgin Mary's messages.

-The Movement grew rapidly and at its height membership was estimated as being between 5,000 and 6,000.
+The Movement grew rapidly, and at its height membership was estimated as being between 5,000 and 6,000.
 Defrocked Catholic priests and nuns joined and worked as theologians.
 The apocalypse was predicted to occur with the advent of the new millennium.
 After the Movement was evicted from Rwashamaire, it moved to an estate Mwerinde's father owned in the Kanungu District.
 With the year 2000 approaching, sect members sold their property and turned the profits over to the group's leadership.

-When the world did not end by January 1, a crisis occurred in the Movement.
+When the world did not end by 1 January, a crisis occurred in the Movement.
 Members began to ask questions and demand the return of their money and property.
 Police investigators believe that Movement leadership, particularly Mwerinde, began a purge of their followers culminating in the destruction of their Kanangu Church on 17 March 2000 in a fire that killed all 530 inside.
 Hundreds of bodies were also found at Movement properties across southwestern Uganda.
 Initially believed to be a mass suicide, police later stated that they were investigating it as a mass murder.

-Disappearance and aftermath
+Aftermath

-Mwerinde is assumed to have survived the church conflagration.
+Mwerinde was assumed by initial media reports to have survived the church conflagration.
 Ugandan authorities believe that she left the sect's Kanangu compound in the early hours of March 17.
 In April 2000, police issued an international warrant for her arrest in connection to the sect killings.
+Scholar Richard Vokes wrote in his 2009 book Ghosts of Kanungu that "it is simply impossible to know whether Ceredonia, and the other leaders, did also die in the fire, or whether she, and they, simply motivated others to engage in the mass suicide, before escaping themselves."
+He argued most witness testimony that indicated she may still be alive was "entirely unreliable" after having interviewed them himself.

-In September 2011, Mwerinde and several other prognosticators who incorrectly predicted various dates for the end of world were jointly awarded an Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations".
+In September 2011, Mwerinde and several other prognosticators who incorrectly predicted various dates for the end of the world were jointly awarded an Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations".